giuliojiang/pbrt-v3-blender-exporter/README.md

 # blendPBRTv3

+Compatible with Blender 2.7x.

+There are no current plans for Blender 2.8x versions.

 A blender exporter for PBRTv3.
 Developed with [PBRTv3-IILE](https://github.com/giuliojiang/pbrt-v3-IISPT) but also compatible with standard PBRTv3.

 # Quickstart installation and more info